 It is possible that such equipment has battery backup, but how long does it last?

-If your average power blackout last for longer than the batteries on your emergency medical devices (or they don’t have backup at all) then you probably need a backup power source.
+If your average power blackout lasts for longer than the batteries on your emergency medical devices (or they don’t have backup at all) then you probably need a backup power source.

 If you live in a colder part of the world then you heating your home is not a luxury, it is a necessity.